borisdev/resume/resume.md

 - To start the company's first distributed tracing using Lightstep, I oversaw the integration of my instrumentation work with the required DevOps work.
-- I helped front-end engineers by simplifying their development environment through containerization.
+- I helped frontend engineers by simplifying their development environment through containerization.
 - I mentored junior engineers.